uriva/message/README.md

+# Overcom

+P2P JSON passing using DHT that maps public key to physical addresses (IP+port).

-# Applications
+## Applications

-* Each node is run within an application.
+* The library lets the caller create a node.
+An application running on a user's device will usually have one node.
-* It independent and unaware of any other stuff going on in the device.
+* The app and node in it are independent and unaware of any other stuff going on in the device.
-* It does carry the public key of the user which is shared across different apps,
+* The node carries the public key of the user which is shared across different apps,

-# Application specific private key, or "secondary key"
+## Application specific private key, or "secondary key"

 The secondary key passed into the node is not the private key of the public key passed into it.
 Rather it is a secondary key. once-removed from it.
 This secondary key can produce tokens that prove that the secondary key was produced using the original private key with full knowledge of the app and expiration, and the token is within the expiration limit.